Karen O'Donoghue's Digestible Brown Bread

 2. Place the flours, porridge oats, wheat bran and salt into a mixing bowl.
 Whisk to remove any lumps.

-3. Place the egg, buttermilk and treacle into another bowl and whisk to combine.
+3. Place the buttermilk and treacle into another bowl and whisk to combine.

-4. Pour the wet ingredients into the dry and stir to incorporate.
+4. Pour the egg and the wet ingredients into the dry and stir to incorporate.
 Cover the bowl and leave to soak overnight, or for at least 8 hours.
 Cover either with clingfilm, a large plate or a clean tea towel.

 5. The next day (or 8 hours later), preheat your oven to 190°C/170°C fan.
 Line a 2lb loaf pan with greaseproof paper.
 If your tin isn’t dependably greaseproof, brush it with some olive oil before lining it with the paper.
 You can scatter some oats or seeds on the bottom for texture if you like.